CLRX/CLRX-mirror/doc/ClrxAsmGallium.md

 * .dims DIMS - choose dimensions used by kernel function.
 Can be: x,y,z.
 * .floatmode VALUE - choose float mode for kernel (byte value).
 Default value is 0xc0
-* .ieeemode VALUE - choose IEEE mode for kernel
+* .ieeemode - choose IEEE mode for kernel
 * .localsize SIZE - initial local data size for kernel in bytes
 * .pgmrsrc2 VALUE - value of the PGMRSRC2 (only bits that is not set by other pseudo-ops)
 * .priority VALUE - set priority for kernel (0-3).
 Default value is 0.